GenomicsAotearoa/data-management-resources/docs/modules/module08.md

 Beyond this Module, we recommend you investigate your institute's resources, as they may provide specific guidelines that meet institutional criteria.
 [The Carpentries](https://carpentries.org/) provide workshops and extensive documentation across a wide range of subject areas that can help you get started.
 We also recommend you familiarise yourself with the fundamental principles of [tidy data](#tidy-data) early in your research journey, setting you up for long-term success.

-Whatever your approach, we recommend consistency above all else.
+Whatever your approach, we recommend consistency above all else, in both the structuring of your data sets and work spaces, but also in your records.
 Maintaining comprehensive and consistent notes across all aspects of the research, from proposed research questions, existing scholarship, involvement of collaborators, data collection and generation procedures, and analysis (regardless of whether it was successful) will not only ensure reproducibility, but make your research papers faster and easier to write!

+## Tidy data

+We recommend researchers get familiar with tidy data concepts prior to data collection where possible - though it's never too late!
+The three primary principles for structuring data sets tidily are:

+* variables are contained in columns
+* observations are contained in rows
+* values are contained in cells

+Maintaining this structure allows data to be extracted, manipulated and analysed in a straightforward and consistent manner, saving you (or your collaborators) lots of time down the track!

+There are plenty of existing resources to help you wrangle your data into tidy formats, and especially for analysis in the R statistical environment.
+As a starting point, we recommend taking a read of [Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf), or exploring the examples and use cases in the [R for Data Science introduction to Tidy Data](https://r4ds.had.co.nz/tidy-data.html).
+With this knowledge in hand, you'll be ready to create tidy spreadsheets, untangle messy ones, and use tools like the [Tidyverse R package](https://doi.org/10.21105/joss.01686) to ensure consistency across data sets.

-## Data management fundamentals
+## Genomic data management fundamentals

 As an emerging biodiversity genomic researcher, the initial question you will have when you receive your first batch of genomic data is likely to be: *What do I do with this?* Your first step should always be to ensure that you keep an untouched backup copy of the raw data in [cold storage](https://genomicsaotearoa.github.io/data-management-resources/modules/module03/).
 All relevant [metadata](https://genomicsaotearoa.github.io/data-management-resources/modules/module07/) should be stored alongside the raw data (for example, in README files.